timceharris/coordinate_svg/README.md

 ]

-// Create a vector using the coordinates, with height 150px and width 300 px
+// Create a new XML object enclosed in <SVG> tags

-var xml = svg.createSVG(coordinates, {
+var mySVG = new svg.SVG(

+    {

         height : 150,
         width : 300,

-})
+    }

+)

+// Create a new <Path> element inside the XML object

+mySVG.newPath(coordinates)

+// Get the XML object as a raw XML string

+var xml = mySVG.getXML()

-// Save the resulting svg a file named "example.svg"
+// Save the XML into a file named "example.svg"

 fs.appendFile('example.svg', xml, () => {})